ozhen/WeatherApp/README.md

 # WeatherApp
-This is a sample weather app created for self-learning Android app developement.
+This is a weather prediction app that I created for learning purpose.

-It displays daily and weekly weather based on the selected city.
+#Features
+1. User selects the city to view the corresponding Weather report.
+2. Daily and weekly reports are available.

 ## Tools used in this app: